 (Image Source: Anokarina via Flickr)

-There is absolutely loads of street art to view in neighbourhood of Columbia Heights and these murals focus on the culture of the area as well as its diversity.
+There is absolutely loads of street art to view in the neighborhood of Columbia Heights and these murals focus on the culture of the area as well as its diversity.
 The “My Culture, Mi Gente” has been created by artist Joe Bergner and it is one of the most famous displays in the area.
 You can find this artwork near the Columbia Heights Metro Station and it is most certainly worth a visit if you are in the area.

 This is located in the residence of the Logan Circle and the Watermelon House has become a must-visit part of the mural city and you really cannot afford to miss it!
 There is an excellent story begin the house as well and the owners of the house originally hired a company to paint it red but when the result was a bit more of a pink then the owners turned the rest of the building into a watermelon.
 It has since gained cult status in the city with many tourists flocking to get a picture next to it.